dev-duong/dev-duong.github.io/DEVLOG.md

 - Replaced about content with component versions
 - Removed then added scroll bar back
 - Added project page content
+- Added placeholder projects sorted by year
 - put tools and skills in same div in about page

+## 📅 May 14, 2025 — Added Projects

+### ✅ What I Did

+- Added some of my projects from GitHub

+## 📅 May 15, 2025 — More Projects and Scrollbar

+### ✅ What I Did

+- Added Typewriter animmation to home page
+- Footer placement issues
+- Added UI/UX projects
+- Added internal scrollbar and project category filter
+- Added internal scrollbar to about page
+- Category filter alphabetically sorted